ChironSZTE/cave-of-chiron/_pages/topics/docker/index.md

     This means lower memory usage, and easier resource sharing (filesystems, network, ...), but also sharing of kernel **vulnerabilities**.
 Keep your Host OS (and Docker) up to date if you run containerized services published to any public network! (e.g. internet, school network)

 Containers are usually distributed as container images.
 If someone has made one for the software you want to use, you can download and use it, but you can also make one yourself.
-It's quite easy, you'll see.

 ## Installation